 3. What sources does the data come from?

-We will process personal data that we receive from your or via your depositary bank.
-If you are acting as an agent of a shareholder, we will receive the personal data from the shareholder.
-As a rule, shareholders are obligated to provide the data required to carry out the Annual General Meeting.
+We will process personal data that we receive from you or via intermediaries.
+If you are acting as an authorised representative of a shareholder, we will receive the personal data from the shareholder.
+As a rule, shareholders are obligated to provide the data required to conduct the Annual General Meeting.

 4. What is the legal basis for processing the data?